 Our team of specialist staff have had training in working with men and boys who have been raped or sexually abused.
 There is a range of services that they can offer:

-Helpline and Online Support Service – Confidential chat, via telephone, email, text and instant message.
+Male Helpline and Online Support Service for people living in England and Wales– Confidential support via telephone, email, text and instant message.
 The team offer information, signposting and support and can tell you more about the other Safeline services.
 Contact them now

 Counselling and Creative Therapies – Our counsellors provide a non-judgemental and confidential space where you can work through your experiences.
 You can choose from type of therapy you think will suit you as we have professionally qualified therapists who can offer different types of face-to-face talking therapies and creative therapies such as Dramatherapy or ecotherapy (with nature).
-We can also provide counselling online or on the telephone.
+For people living in England and Wales we can also provide counselling online or on the telephone.

 ISVA Service: Supporting and Reporting – Our ISVA team provide independent emotional and practical support and assistance to anyone who has experienced sexual violence and who is either thinking about reporting the crimes to the police or have already given a statement.
 They make sure you have the best possible advice, information, access to services and support that you need and can act as an advocate for you when dealing with other agencies such as the police.